jimniels/blog/_drafts/2016-03-18-designing-and-developing-dcp-application.md

 ![Screenshot of the requirements PDF]({{ site.imageurl }}/2016/dcp-requirements-pdf.png "An excerpt from the 23-page PDF which documented the functionality of the existing application being replaced.")

 This PDF served as more of a starting point for conversations and wireframes than it did as a concrete blueprint of what we would be building.
 A lot of these specifications would change over time.
 As I designed and developed the application’s UI/UX, we would bring those materials back to the stakeholders to ensure we were on the right track.
 Those conversations would give rise to existing pain points for end users of the application, which allowed us to revised and edit the requirements PDF to help provide a better application end product.
-I printed the document and it served as a trusty reference and checklist for feature design and development.
+The printed document also served as a trusty reference and checklist for feature design and development.

 ![Picture of my edited version of requirements PDF]({{ site.imageurl }}/2016/dcp-requirements-pdf-picture.jpg "Sometimes a physical copy of a document works best for tracking changes.")

 ### Flow Diagram